raymondpang365/multiplayer-drawing-app/README.md

 - Control the thickness and color with pencil and thickness of eraser

 ### Multiplayer
-- Draw together with other friends in real time
+- Draw together with other people, merging multiplayer drawing smoothly in real time
-- Speculate the current tools and cursor position of other players in real time
+- Display the selected tool, cursor position and action of other players in real time

 ### Intuitive control
 - Ctrl + Wheel to zoom